popgenmethods/spectralTDF/README.md

 The source code is released under the GNU General Public License, version 3.
 The full text of the license can be found at http://www.gnu.org/licenses/.

 This software comes packaged with several external libraries.
-See Section 5.
-EXTERNAL LIBRARIES, for the respective license information and download links.
+See Section [EXTERNAL LIBRARIES LICENSES](#EXTERNAL-LIBRARIES-LICENSES), for the respective license information and download links.

 ### REQUIREMENTS: